 They were the parents of William Harrison Geller, Henry Hudson Geller, Lucinda Diehl, Lewis Andrew Geller, Annie Elizabeth "Lizzie" Martz and Jacob I. Geller.

-When the U.S. Census was taken in 1870, the Gellers lived on a farm in Juniata Township, Bedford County, and in 1880 in New Buena Vista Township, with George earning a living as a laborer.
+When the United States Census numeration was taken in 1870, the Gellers lived on a farm in Juniata Township, Bedford County, and in 1880 in New Buena Vista Township, with George earning a living as a laborer.

-In 1874, with pain in his arm and badly diseased right lung, near the wound, George was awarded a military pension as compensation.
+In 1874, suffering with pain in his arm and badly diseased right lung near the wound, George was awarded a military pension as compensation.
 [Invalid App. #193.854 - Cert. #134.785].
 He received checks in the amount of $8 every month for the balance of his life.

 Son William Harrison Geller (1867-1929) was born on Jan.
 3, 1867 in Juniata Township.
 He was united in holy matrimony with Dora Stock ( ? - ? ).
 They lived in Lorain, OH in 1904 and in West Virginia in 1907.
 Evidence suggests that he was back in Ohio by 1912 and in Akron in 1918.
 In the late 1920s, their address was 609 North Beaver Street in Lisbon, Columbiana County, OH.
 William was employed as a laborer by R. Thomas Sous Company.
 At the age of 62, suffering from acute heart valve problems, William died on Sept.
 19, 1929.
 Burial was in Lisbon Cemetery.